CiscoDevNet/ansible-aci/docs/optimizing.md

 # Optimizing Playbooks

-By using all of the following optimizations together its estimated that playbook execution time can be reduced by up to 60% compared to default behavior.
+It is predicted that the combined use of these optimizations can reduce playbook execution time when compared to default behavior.
+This reduction can be significant in some circumstances.

 ## Using the ACI HTTPAPI plugin